JZomDev/zom-external-plugins/README.md

 ### Tekon Meteors
 Mutes the sound of Tekton's meteor attack.

+### Dense Essence
+Mutes the sound of chiseling Dense Essence blocks.

 ***
 If you have any suggestions for other sounds to mute, open an issue above.